Cosmian/mse-cli/documentation/docs/configuration.md

 | private_key |     ✔️     |  str  |                     The private key (PEM format) of the SSL connection                     |
 | certificate |     ✔️     |  str  |                    The full chain certificate  (PEM format) of the SSL                     |

-Find below the procedure to generate the certificate with *LetsEncrypt* for your own mse app domain name (here: *example.domain.com*).
+Find below the procedure to generate the certificate with *LetsEncrypt* for your own MSE app's domain name (here: *example.domain.com*).

-1. In your DNS provider interface, register a `A` field *example.domain.com* for the cosmian proxy ip address: `57.128.36.109`.
+1. In your DNS provider interface, register a `A` field *example.domain.com* for the Cosmian proxy (IP address: `57.128.36.109`).
 This registration must be effective before running any `mse-ctl deploy`.
 2. To generate a certificate, the DNS-001 challenge will be used.
 With `certbot` run:

 ```console
 # apt install certbot
 # certbot certonly -d example.domain.com --manual --preferred-challenges dns -m tech@domain.com  --agree-tos